 Dense breast tissue may obscure small tumors and make a mammogram less accurate.

-10% of women fall in the highest category ‘Extremely Dense.’ (considered dense breasts)
+- 40% of women fall in the category Heterogeneously Dense Breasts/Category C (considered dense breasts).

-40% of women fall in the category Heterogeneously dense breasts (considered dense breast).
+- 10% of women fall in the highest category ‘Extremely Dense/ Category D (considered dense breasts).

 The higher the density, the higher the risk of breast cancer and that a tumour will be missed.